 The Lake Oswego Preservation Society is a 501(c)3 non-profit organization founded in 2011.
 Our mission is to preserve, protect and advocate on behalf of Lake Oswego’s built heritage.
 We are an all volunteer organization with a focus on the social, economic and environmental benefits of preserving our built heritage.

 As our community works towards greater sustainability, preservation is key.
 One of the Society’s goals is to change the mindset that recycles bottles and cans, but throws entire buildings into landfills.

 We have received recognition, both locally and statewide, for our historic preservation advocacy on behalf of Lake Oswego landmarks.
-No other organization does what we do for Lake Oswego.

 Please click below to view additional resources: